UCCNetsoc/discord-bot/README.md

 When we decided to implement the features allowing the posting of events/announcements, we realised that the bot could no longer be server agnostic.

-For that reason we decided to reimplement the bot with the ability to watch/read our consul K/V store to allow for real time configuration of what servers/channels require elevated permissions.
+For that reason we decided to reimplement the bot with the ability be configured with servers/channels which require elevated permissions.

 ## Running locally